Mixture Quantiles Estimated by Constrained Linear Regression: Parameter Estimation by Constrained Linear Regression

 We want to find a quantile function $G(p,\bm{\theta})$ parametrized by $\bm{\theta}$, which is closest to the sample data.
-The distance is measured between the sample quantile function and $G(p,\bm{\theta})$ at some selected confidence levels $\{p_j\}_{j=1}^J$.
+The distance is measured between the sample quantile function and $G(p,\bm{\theta})$ at some selected probabilities $\{p_j\}_{j=1}^J$.
 The estimation problem is formulated as a linear regression problem.
 We can describe the setting in a matrix form

 $\{\epsilon_j\}_{j=1}^J$ are the differences between the sample $y_j$ and the $p_j$-quantile of the model. $\{\epsilon_j\}_{j=1}^J$ are not independent or identical.
 Note that $J$ is not necessarily the total number of observations.
 When $J=N$, $\bm{Y}$ is the vector of all samples in ascending order.
 Sections \ref{sec_minimum_distance} and \ref{sec_asymptotics_orderstat} discuss two cases.
 The first case uses all available observations as $\bm{Y}$, i.e., $J=N$.
 The second case uses a fixed number $J$ of the observations as $N \rightarrow \infty$.